 Avoid plastics such as Bisphenol A (BPA) and try and use glass, stainless steel, silicone or ceramic all of which are good choices.
 Don’t drink out of plastic water bottles or use a plastic water filter, instead for a sink installed filter instead.
 Alcohol-based hand cleaners increase BPA absorption through the skin, wash hands with soap and warm water before handling food.Be aware of chemical Phthalates found in household products, beauty products and personal care product such as soaps, shampoos, hair sprays, and nail polishes.

-Do get in touch if you would like some help with this condition.
+Please do get in touch if you would like some help with this condition.